Wallington High School for Girls 11+

-Past 11+ papers and practice 11+ papers for Wallington High School for Girls as well as 11+ test details and school information.
+Crucial 11+ info, past 11+ papers and practice 11+ papers for Wallington High School for Girls.

 Wallington High School for Girls is a selective secondary school in Sutton, London.
-For children to get into Wallington High School for Girls they need to pass the school's 11+ entrance test.
-Hence, Wallington High School for Girls is a traditional grammar school, one of only 163 remaining in England.
+To get into Wallington High School for Girls children need to pass the school's 11+ entrance test.
+Here is the step-by-step guide to getting your child into Wallington High School for Girls with all the important information you need to know.

 All images © Wallington High School for Girls.